 Yes – the first truth of newborn photography – it can get messy!
 Be prepared when shooting nude newborns especially.
 Slide a waterproof sheet discreetly under the surface so it ruins as few props as possible – but be aware it will happen so don’t get frustrated.
 You could use puppy toilet training pads as they are usually quite large and absorbent.

-If you are doing this DIY newborn photography tutorial in your home you’ll also need to leave yourself space for editing.
+If you are doing this DIY newborn photography setup in your home, you’ll also need to leave yourself space for editing.
 A computer or laptop running between 8-16GB RAM with a good amount of hard drive/cloud storage space is required for running common editing software such as Photoshop or Lightroom.

 Lightroom gives you the added advantage of batch processing images to look similar (providing they were shot similarly too).
 This is great for consistency overall.
 Some newborn photographers go to the lengths of tethering their camera to their computer so as they take the shot it appears on the screen.